dsl-builders/groovy-closure-support/README.md

 Groovy Closure Support for Java enables using closure delegation shortcuts on coerced closures.

-Currently supports setting delegate of closures coerced to single abstract method interfaces only.
+Support setting delegate of closures coerced to single abstract method interfaces (Groovy 2.0 and later) as well as for closures coerced to single abstract method abstract classes (Groovy 2.2 and later only).

 Imagine you have simple builder class which you want to use in Groovy-builder style to create nested structures.